raspberrypilearning/scratch-3d-science/en/step_2.md

 For this project, you are designing a cotton wool thunder cloud that incorporates blue LEDs to simulate lightning.
 Think about how you will shape the cotton wool to form a natural, fluffy cloud and decide on the best placement for the LED(s) to mimic sudden lightning flashes.

---- /task ---

-There are many questions you need to ask yourself before you start creating your thunder cloud.
+There are some questions you need to ask yourself before you start creating your thunder cloud.
 Have a think about the questions below.

 --- task ---